Careers in Biology

 Entry Level Options

 As with most recent graduates, a job is highly preferred to be gained near or upon graduation.
-Career choices in biology are limitless; as a newly career-focused biologist, an entry-level job is typically a first choice.
+Career choices in biology are limitless; as a newly career-focused biologist, an entry-level job is typically the first choice.
 Within the United States, top entry-level positions that commonly arise in a job search are technicians and research assistants.
-Biology technicians typically conduct experiments and record data throughout the process; an entry-level technician ranges from around $37,000-$42,000, depending on the company and workload required.
-A research assistant works under the supervision of a head biologist; tasks can range from simply taking notes and entering data to conducting experiments, assisting the biologist in travel and research, and interpret results provided.
-The salary for a research assistant is much lower, usually starting near $23,000, but can easily grow depending on the level of research and corporation providing employment.
+Biology technicians usually conduct experiments and record data throughout the process; an entry-level technician ranges from around $37,000-$42,000, depending on the company and workload required.
+A research assistant works under the supervision of a head biologist; tasks can vary from simply taking notes and entering data to conducting experiments, assisting the biologist in travel and research, and interpret results provided.
+The salary for a research assistant is much lower, usually starting near $23,000, but can quickly grow depending on the level of research and corporation providing employment.
 A research assistant position is generally for gaining experience and possibly leading to a position working at a different level within that lab or company.

 Environmental scientists and Nutritionists

 Other popular career options in biology are environmental scientists and nutritionists.
-Environmental scientists and conservation scientists focus on the areas of biology pertaining to nature and the environment and how best to preserve our world.
+Environmental scientists and conservation scientists focus on the areas of biology about nature and the environment and how best to preserve our world.
 A majority of the time, these biologists work through the government to conduct research; much of their time is spent working in the field, outdoors, completing hands-on experiments and research.
 A salary for a typical environmental scientist falls around $60,000.
 Nutritionists, an ever-growing position with today's society, typically start around $45,000.
 Nutritionists are biologists that focus on the preservation of the human body (and occasionally other creatures); they work with people to describe how the body is affected by certain things and how, in turn, the body affects its surrounding environment.

 Much like choosing an area of focus within biology for education, the possibilities are endless for a career choice.
 Undergraduate and postgraduate experience typically spends a large amount of time on research and experimentation within the specific area of focus.
 The skills taught within the research and experiment process falls into a broad category, qualifying the student in question for many positions outside of the field of biology.
 Skills learned through experimentation and research can be applied to almost any career in a general field.